g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 Two exciting game variables have been added to the game, a *Lizard* and *Spock*.

+This is an easy and enjoyable game that requires no previous knowledge and is played against the computer.
 The old classic game is often used in real life as a tiebreaker, like flipping a coin, when trivial decisions need to be made.
-This online game was created just to have fun and since it is played against the computer.
-Although, one might use the game result as inspirational help with decision making, like choosing between two equally appealing options for dinner.
+Although the goal here is just to have fun, one might use the game result as inspirational help with decision making, like choosing between two equally appealing options for dinner.

 ## Mockup